apache/tajo/tajo-docs/src/main/sphinx/sql_language/sql_expression.rst

   function_name ([expression [, expression ... ]] )

-For more information about functions, please refer to `:doc:functions`.
+For more information about functions, please refer to :doc:`../functions`.

 -------------------------
 Window Function Calls
 -------------------------

-- introduction

-A window function call
+A window function call performs aggregate operation across the ``window`` which is a set of rows that are related to the current row.
+An window function has the following syntax.

 .. code-block:: sql

   function_name OVER ( window_definition )

-where *function_name* is the name of window function.
+where *function_name* is the name of aggregation function.
+Any aggregation function or window function can be used.
+For built-in aggregation functions and window functions, please refer to :doc:`../functions/agg_func` and :doc:`../functions/window_func`.

 *window_definition* has the following syntax.